Jamming transition in kinetically constrained models with reflection symmetry: Model

 It should be noted that the canonical distribution with the Hamiltonian (\ref{hamil}) is the stationary solution of (\ref{mas}) with (\ref{trate}) because the transition ratio (\ref{trate}) satisfies the detailed balance condition.
 Therefore, there are no equilibrium phase transitions in the system.
-Nevertheless, it has been shown that there is another steady state (a freezing state) for an appropriately selected ${\mathcal C}_i(\bv{\sigma})$, which is different from the equilibrium steady state.
-All examples of such ${\mathcal C}_i(\bv{\sigma})$ known thus far depend on directions \cite{Toninelli1,Toninelli2,Schwarz}.
-In contrast to those in the previous cases, we propose a direction-free function ${\mathcal C}_i(\bv{\sigma})$ that leads to a freezing state, where, in precise terms, a direction-free ${\mathcal C}_i(\bv{\sigma})$ should be expressed only in terms of ${\rm B}_j$, which indicates the set of sites connected to site $j$ in the lattice $\Lambda$.
+Nevertheless, it has been shown that there is a certain dynamical transition (freezing transition) for an appropriately selected ${\mathcal C}_i(\sigma)$.
+In all examples known thus far, ${\mathcal C}_i(\sigma)$ are described by using the oriented structure of the lattice \cite{TBF,Toninelli2,Toninelli3,Toninelli0,Schwarz}.
+In this paper, we generally assume that ${\mathcal C}_i(\sigma)$ is a \rd{reflection}-symmetric function satisfying ${\mathcal C}_i(\sigma)$ = ${\mathcal C}_i({\mathcal P}_i^w\sigma)$ for $^\forall i$ and any possible $w$ where \rd{a configuration $\mathcal{P}_i^w\sigma$ is given by the reflection of $\sigma$ with respect to the axis with angle $w$ from the $x$ axis.} Note that $w$ takes $0$, $\pi/4$, $\pi/2$, and $3\pi/4$ in the case of the square lattice\rd{: for example, $\mathcal{P}_i^0\sigma_{i_x,i_y+d}=\sigma_{i_x,i_y-d}$ and $\mathcal{P}_i^{\pi/4}\sigma_{i_x-d,i_y+d}=\sigma_{i_x+d,i_y-d}$ for any integer $d$, and also in order to keep consistency in the cases of the filled and half-filled boundary condition, there are assumed to be sites on the infinite square lattice in the outside of the system.}